Rob-Rychs/stock-split-calendar/README.md

 git clone https://github.com/philipperemy/stock-split-calendar.git
 cd stock-split-calendar
 pip3 install -r requirements.txt
+pip3 install . # install it as a package!
 python3 main.py # will connect to investing.com and start fetching the stock splits in output.tsv
 ```